 When the milk first comes in, the definition of breast engorgement is swelling that occurs in the breast tissue.

-When you first start to make milk, there is an increase in blood and fluid to the breast tissue that surrounds the milk-producing glands.
-This results in swollen breasts and is called primary engorgement.
+When you first start making milk there is an increase in blood and fluid to the breast tissue that surrounds the milk-producing glands.
+This results in swollen breasts.
+We call this primary engorgement.

 Because a woman’s breasts can triple in size, moms often think their breasts are full of milk.
 The truth is that at first, there is more swelling than milk.
 As the swelling goes down, the milk volume significantly starts to increase.